lcdb/lcdb-wf/docs/rnaseq-rmd.rst

          Even if the change is undone and the environment is cleared, the error may persist.
 For example, changing ``contr_01`` in ``results_01`` to ``contr_05`` and then reknitting the file will cause the R environment to contain both ``contr_01`` and ``contr_05`` patterns after that chunk is loaded, leading to this error.

    Solution:
-      - Clear all cache and R environment objects before the ``assemble_variables`` chunk.
-Quit R without saving the workspace, delete the .RData file, remove all ``rnaseq_cache`` files, open rnaseq.Rmd and knit again.
+      - Clear all cache and R environment objects.
+        Quit R without saving the workspace, delete the .RData file, remove the ``rnaseq_cache`` directory, open rnaseq.Rmd and re-knit.

 Glossary
 --------